MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 The possible values are: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.If the cloud group is a unified (Microsoft 365) group, this property can be one of the following: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.
 Microsoft Entra security groups can be written back as universalSecurityGroup.
 If isEnabled or the NewUnifiedGroupWritebackDefault group setting is true but this property isn't explicitly configured: Microsoft 365 groups are written back as universalDistributionGroup by defaultSecurity groups are written back as universalSecurityGroup by default
-    \[JoinedTeams \<IMicrosoftGraphTeam\[\]\>\]: The Microsoft Teams teams that the user is a member of.
+    \[JoinedTeams \<IMicrosoftGraphTeam\[\]\>\]: The Microsoft Teams teams the user is a member of.
 Read-only.
 Nullable.
-    \[LastPasswordChangeDateTime \<DateTime?\>\]: The time when this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
+    \[LastPasswordChangeDateTime \<DateTime?\>\]: When this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Returned only on $select.
     \[LegalAgeGroupClassification \<String\>\]: Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
-Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult and Adult.
+Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult, and Adult.
 For more information, see legal age group property definitions.
 Returned only on $select.
     \[LicenseAssignmentStates \<IMicrosoftGraphLicenseAssignmentState\[\]\>\]: State of license assignments for this user.
-Also indicates licenses that are directly assigned and those that the user has inherited through group memberships.
+It also indicates licenses that are directly assigned and the ones the user inherited through group memberships.
 Read-only.
 Returned only on $select.
       \[AssignedByGroup \<String\>\]: Indicates whether the license is directly-assigned or inherited from a group.